-With domestic borders finally reopening again, chances are you might be considering a trip up to sunny Queensland at some point.
-But, while there are plenty of incredible spots to be found dotted along its 6,967km long coastline (hello, Whitsundays and Bundaberg Coast), there are just as many places to discover inland too.
+With the mercury dropping across Australia, chances are you might be considering a trip up to sunny Queensland at some point.
+But, while there are plenty of incredible spots to be found dotted along its 6,967km long coastline (hello, Whitsundays and the Bundaberg Coast), there are just as many places to discover inland too.

 Beyond the rainforest and the reef, North West Queensland is a treasure trove of untamed natural beauty.
 Think soaring canyons to golden grasslands and even a site described by Sir David Attenborough as one of the ‘top four fossil fields in the world’.

 Keen to hit the road?
-Here are five incredible wonders that await in outback Queensland.
+Here are some of the incredible sights in outback Queensland.

 Undara Volcanic National Park – Mount Surprise